 A positive user sentiment is an essential factor of App Store Optimization.
-It is directly influencing visitors in their decisions to download an app or game, thus acting as an important component of conversion rate.
+It is directly influencing visitors in their decisions to download an app, thus acting as an important component of conversion rate.

-Today we will see how to leverage the power of app ratings to your advantage and make the most of positive ratings to drive organic downloads of your app or game.
+Today we will see how to leverage the power of app store reviews and ratings to your advantage and make the most of positive ratings to drive organic downloads.

-- User ratings: the key component of ASO and Conversion Rate
+- User ratings are the key component of ASO and Conversion Rate

 - Lesson #1: Embrace any kind of feedback